Kaamelott: Comic devices

 The main comical device of the series is to explore the distance between conventional "epic" presentations of Arthurian legend and the actual day-to-day operations of Arthur and his knights as they seek the holy Grail.
 Arthur is surrounded by incompetent, lazy knights, easily frightened or distracted, who fail most of their missions or who end up finding but then discarding invaluable artifacts, not understanding the nature of their quest.
 They speak an everyday language, full of slang and not very articulate; when someone does try to express a complex idea in a complex and exact way, he (usually Arthur, sometimes Bohort) is usually not understood and comes off as rather silly.
 Moreover, the characters all use the formal second person to address each other—a grammatical feature not present in English, but which produces a hilarious contrast between rude or slangy comments and the formality of expression: “Scram, sir,” or “Get in the tub with me, sir—you're filthy” or “Madam, you are a fish-faced trollop.”
-The verbal comedy is often pointed up by having the characters talking with their mouths full.
+Such feature, as well as the use of many colloquialisms (sometimes very obscure or simply invented by the writer) makes it close to impossible to translate and thus convey the humorous dialogue in other languages than french.
+The verbal comedy can also be pointed up by having the characters talking with their mouths full.